hashkrish/cs1102-notes/lab_tasks/lab2.md

 The other lines in the log file follow a similar format, with each line representing a different request made to the server, including the IP address of the client, the timestamp, the requested resource, the HTTP status code, the size of the response, the referrer (if available), and the user agent string.
 ```

-Based on this information use pipes, wc, grep, uniq, sort, cut commands to achieve the following
+**Based on this information use pipes, wc, grep, uniq, sort, cut commands to achieve the following**

-1. Create a list of uniq IP address present in the log
+1. Create a list of unique IP address present in the log
 2. Print total count of entries which encountered `404` error
 3. from the log only extract the time data (:00:11:33 from above example.
 Keep only hours and minutes)

 6. Following file contains basic operations one can perform for vi editor.
 Use regular expressions to process a log file using vi/vim/emacs and document the same.
 	1.  search for all the "Macintosh" appearances
-	2. Search and replace the ip address such that `83.97.73.245` is masked with `83.xx.xx.245`
+	2. Search and replace the IP address such that `83.97.73.245` is masked with `83.xx.xx.245`

 ```markdown
 Here are some basic operations in vi/vim and Emacs that utilize regular expressions to process a file: